intro-to-data/Labs/Week 01/README.md

 1. Thought experiment: If you roll the dice I gave you an infinite number of times, what percentage of these rolls would be a "1"?
 (You may assume the dice I purchased are perfect, you have a perfect roll, etc.)
-2. Let's say I rolled the dice 100 ties, and I rolled a "1" thirty percent of the time.
+2. Let's say I rolled the dice 100 ties, and I rolled a "1" exactly thirty percent of the time.
 Are you surprised?
 Why/Why not?

 ### Part 2: Roll The Dice, Spreadsheet Edition